-Rules on Sajdah of Inadvertence 399.
-If one intentionally does not perfolding to do it as soon as possible.
-I any case, there is no need to repeat the form two sajdah of inadvertence after salām of prayer, he has committed in the forgets to perform them, he must immediately perform them when prayer. ed a sin and it is he remembers.
-In
+Rules on Sajdah of Inadvertence

+399. If one intentionally does not perform two sajdah of inadvertence after salām of prayer, he has committed a sin and it is obligatory to do it as soon as possible.
+If one forgets to perform them, he must immediately perform them when he remembers.
+In any case, there is no need to repeat the prayer.

-Qadā' of Forgotten Sajdah and Tashahhud
+Qada' of Forgotten Sajdah and Tashahhud

-- 400. If one of the obligatory acts of prayer, which is not a rukn, is inadvertently left out, the prayer is not invalidated, and it is not necessary to make up for it; except for sajdah and by obligatory caution for tashahhud, both of which should be performed after prayer as qadā'. - 401.
-If one of the two sajdah is left by mistake and he realizes it during $ruk\bar{u}'$ of the next rak'ah or after it, he must make up for it after the prayer. - 402.
-If one forgets tashahhud and realizes it during rukū' of the next rak'ah or after it, his prayer is not void.
-However, by obligatory caution, he should perform its qaḍā' after salām of the prayer. - 403.
-In qaḍā' of sajdah and tashahhud that are performed after the prayer, all conditions of prayer must be fulfilled; such as purity of the body and clothes, facing the qiblah and other conditions. - 404.
-A person who performs qaḍā' of tashahhud after prayer does not need to say salām after the qaḍā' of tashahhud, and a person who performs the qaḍā' of sajdah does not need to say the qaḍā' of tashahhud and salām after that. - 405.
-If one of the invalidators of prayer, such as turning his face away from the qiblah, occurs in the interval between the salām of the prayer and qaḍā' of sajdah or tashahhud, he must perform the qaḍā' of sajdah and tashahhud, and his prayer is valid. - 406.
-A person who has to perform missed sajdah or tashahhud, if it becomes obligatory for them to perform sajdah of inadvertence for something else as well, after prayer they must perform sajdah or tashahhud first, and then perform the sajdah of inadvertence.
+400. If one of the obligatory acts of prayer, which is not a rukn, is inadvertently left out, the prayer is not invalidated, and it is not necessary to make up for it; except for sajdah and by obligatory caution for tashahhud, both of which should be performed after prayer as qadā'.

+401. If one of the two sajdah is left by mistake and he realizes it during rukū' of the next rak'ah or after it, he must make up for it after the prayer.

+402. If one forgets tashahhud and realizes it during rukū' of the next rak'ah or after it, his prayer is not void.
+However, by obligatory caution, he should perform its qaḍā' after salām of the prayer.

+403. In qadā' of sajdah and tashahhud that are performed after the prayer, all conditions of prayer must be fulfilled; such as purity of the body and clothes, facing the qiblah and other conditions.

+404. A person who performs qadā' of tashahhud after prayer does not need to say salām after the qadā' of tashahhud, and a person who performs the qadā' of sajdah does not need to say the qadā' of tashahhud and salām after that.

+405. If one of the invalidators of prayer, such as turning his face away from the qiblah, occurs in the interval between the salām of the prayer and qaḍā' of sajdah or tashahhud, he must perform the qaḍā' of sajdah and tashahhud, and his prayer is valid.

+406. A person who has to perform missed sajdah or tashahhud, if it becomes obligatory for them to perform sajdah of inadvertence for something else as well, after prayer they must perform sajdah or tashahhud first, and then perform the sajdah of inadvertence.